By Erik Johnsson:

 Let’s return to the Damian Lillard example, but this time he’s playing with the make-it-take-it rule.
 The two-pointer will still grant him .94 points per shot, and the three-pointer will still grant him 1.11 points per shot.
 But now, there’s a benefit to taking the two instead of the three: if he takes the two-pointer, he has a 47% chance of being able to shoot again.
 If he takes the three, he only has a 37% chance of being able to shoot again.
 So even if the three-pointer is worth more points per shot, the two-pointer will give him a better chance to extend the possession and take a second shot.

 So which of these two shots is preferable now?
-Now that possessions can contain more than one made shot, we can’t just compare his expected points per each shot and call it a day.
+Now that possessions can contain more than one made shot, we can’t just compare his expected points for each shot and call it a day.
 Somehow, we need to include the number of future shots that the two-pointer and the three-pointer might allow him to take.
 So let’s imagine two scenarios: one where Dame only shoots the three, and one where he only shoots the two.
 Since we know how often he’ll make each shot, and we know how much each shot is worth, we can actually find the true expected points per possession in each of these scenarios.
 If we assume that each of Dame’s shots are independent, and that he will keep shooting until he misses, then the number of shots he takes in each scenario will follow a geometric distribution.
 Take the mean of the distribution, multiply it by the worth of each shot (2 or 3), and you have the expected points per possession of each shot.

 Only taking three-pointers, Damian Lillard will score 1.76 points per possession.
 Only taking two-pointers, Lillard will score… 1.77 points per possession.
 Ever so slightly, it is suddenly more valuable for Lillard to take the long two instead of the three.
 We didn’t have to move the three-point line or make it worth a different number of points, and yet, we’ve managed to make the midrange useful again.